Organizational memory + PR governance for teams using AI to write code

 What Claude remembers vs. what your company remembers

 Desk tools help one developer write code.
-Connectory is built for leaders, compliance, and org-wide rules at pull request time.
+Connectory gives leaders, security teams, and every repository one durable operating context.

 TopicWhat desk tools remember (Claude, AGENTS.md, etc.)What Connectory remembers for your company